malinz/moodle-theme_thinredline/README.md

 /* How to copy and customise this theme.
 ----------------------------------------*/

-This document describes how to copy and customise the Clean (bootstrapbase) theme so that you can build on this to create a theme of your own.
+This document describes how to copy and customise the Thin Red Line (bootstrapbase) theme so that you can build on this to create a theme of your own.
 It assumes you have some understanding of how themes work within Moodle 2.5, as well as a basic understanding of HTML and CSS.